 A graduate of the Meisner Acting Program at the Gately/Poole Acting Conservatory, Janet is an accomplished performer and comedy writer, performing and writing comedy for a variety of Production companies, including Curious Comedy Theater, Rosie Rose Productions, Bad Reputation Productions and on TV performing in season 7 of Portlandia.
 Janet plays Lady Ellen, Colleen, Maire, the dishevelled woman, Mrs. O'Regan, and Mrs. Finn.

-Rachel comes from a long line of entertainers going back to the days of Vaudeville and her grandfather Tot O'Regan.
+Writer and Executive Producer, Rachel comes from a long line of entertainers going back to the days of Vaudeville and her grandfather Tot O'Regan.
 She is a comedy writer by profession, and the executive producer of Eddie May Mysteries, where her plays have performed in over 30 countries.
 She wrote Wearing of the Green, in fulfillment of a promise made to her mother (of blessed memory) to turn her final work "In the midst of darkness" into a screenplay.
 In the midst of darkness was released for publication 2 weeks after Colleen's death.
 This screenplay, Wearing of the Green is the result of that promise made to her mother.

-Colleen Rice is the author of "In the midst of darkness".
 Born in Ottawa Canada, Colleen’s Irish grandmother, Elizabeth Sainsbury, became orphaned at ten and shipped to Montreal by Cardinal Manning’s Child Rescue Mission.
 Led to believe they were being sent to join family, there were in fact no relatives.
 Like many of the British Empire’s impoverished waifs and orphans, she had unknowingly been sent to the British colony of Canada as an indentured servant.

 REVIEWS OF "WEARING OF THE GREEN"